Skip to content

 Authentication & Connection

-Configure the target instance first
+Pick the target host first

 bash